P3X-118/irc-lounge-ar/docs/configuring-thelounge.md

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 See [`templates/config.js.j2`](../templates/config.js.j2) for details.

-The service also supports [WebIRC](https://thelounge.chat/docs/configuration#webirc-support), [LDAP](https://thelounge.chat/docs/configuration#ldap-support), etc. Open the links for detailed descriptions about each function.
+The service also supports [identd and oidentd](https://thelounge.chat/docs/configuration#identd-and-oidentd-support), [WebIRC](https://thelounge.chat/docs/configuration#webirc-support), [LDAP](https://thelounge.chat/docs/configuration#ldap-support), etc. Open the links for detailed descriptions about each function.

 Note the role is configured to set up the instance in **private mode**.
 You can have it set up the instance in **public mode** by setting `thelounge_config_public` to `true`.
 See [this page](https://thelounge.chat/docs) for difference between those modes.